Natasha Badhwar

 Natasha Badhwar is an Indian author, columnist, filmmaker, journalist and a media trainer.
 She has written the books, My Daughters Mum and Immortal For a Moment.

 Biography

 Natasha Badhwar was born on 11 July 1971 in Ranchi.

-Badhwar began her career in broadcast journalism with NDTV (New Delhi Television Ltd.).
-She worked with NDTV for almost 13 years and left it as vice president for training and development in 2007.
+She began her career in broadcast journalism with NDTV (New Delhi Television Ltd.).
+She worked there for almost 13 years and left it as vice president for training and development in 2007.
 She covered the 2002 Gujarat riots as a video journalist.